Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 **3.a.** What do you observe?
 (1-2 sentences) For example, why is there more pigment inside the corners of the square, or inside the bottom left angle of Alfred’s portrait?

-(Note: If you study the paper you can see how the authors use the **Reaction-Diffusion Model** to quantitatively describe and verify their engineered system)
+(Note: If you study the paper you can see how the authors use the Reaction-Diffusion Model to quantitatively describe and verify the Bacterial edge detection system)

 ## (Q4)  Dancing Droplets (40 pts)